 - Before concentrating on anything, set an intention.

-- Begin focusing on the mandala after you’ve set your objective.
+- Begin focusing on it after you’ve set your objective.

 - Allow it to consume all your attention.

-- You will begin to feel lighter as you enter the mandala, and intuitive thoughts may occur.
+- You will begin to feel lighter and intuitive thoughts may occur.

 - Relax and allow yourself to get carried away by the ideas and feelings that arise.

-- Simply return your attention to meditating with the mandala whenever you start to feel disoriented, uncomfortable or hear the “chatter” again.
+- Simply return your attention to meditating whenever you start to feel disoriented, uncomfortable or hear the “chatter” again.
 You’ll feel calmer when you meditate, and you’ll have a better understanding of the intention you established before you started.

 Health Benefits of Coloring Mandalas